LucasChaka/Chess_Analytics/README.md

 Overall, John has played 2336 rapid games between February 2023 and March 2024.
 Out of those games, he won 1128 games, lost 1123 games, and resulted in a draw in 85 games.
 Additionally, he played 1.03 times more as black than white, playing 1185 games as a black player and 1151 times as a white player.
 Looking at the overall average rating of John compared to his opponents, there is no difference.
 On average, his opponents are rated 739.8, while John himself is rated 739.91, showing [chess.com](https://www.chess.com/)'s fair algorithm.

-Looking at his results by color, he had 576 wins, 526 losses, and 49 draws as a white player and 552 wins, 597 losses, and 36 draws as a black player, as depicted in **Figure 4**.
+Looking at his results by color, he had 576 wins, 526 losses, and 49 draws as a white player and 552 wins, 597 losses, and 36 draws as a black player, as depicted in Figure 4.
 So what does this say about John's playing pattern?
 Nothing much except that he is more likely to lose as a black player than a white player.
 But then, why is John more likely to lose as a black player than white?

 Figure 4: A dashboard